 The spread of COVID-19 is having a major impact on global economies and many countries are heading for a recession.
-A lockdown of the Nordic and Baltic societies during the period from March to May has led to major consequences both in supply chains and consumer demand.
+A lockdown of the Baltic societies during the period from March to May has led to an economic downturn but less than recorded in most other EU countries.
+Based on the currently available information, the Management Company believes that the lockdown related to the COVID-19 pandemic should rather have a temporary effect on the Fund's results.

-For the Baltic States, the GDP drop for 2020 is expected to be between 5-6% with a similar rebound estimated for 2021 however.
+For the Baltic States, the GDP drop for 2020 is expected to be between 6-8% with a similar level rebound estimated for 2021 however.
 Unemployment is expected to increase from historic lows of 4-6% to 8-9% and start recovering in 2021.
-Wage growth is expected to slow considerably as most companies cut back on bonuses, use of overtime work declines, and reduce wages.
+Wage growth is expected to slow considerably as most companies cut back on bonuses, the use of overtime work declines, and some companies reduce wages.
 CPI is expected to ease to 1% across the Baltics, mainly due to a drop in demand and the low global oil price.
 Both governments and central banks have so far announced enormous support packages to combat the economic effect of the pandemic.
 Package sizes by the Baltic governments amount to 5-6% of annual GDP and are funded either by reserves or cheap government debt.

 The diversified property portfolio of Baltic Horizon Fund consists of 15 cash flow generating properties, and one property under development and in the search of an anchor tenant, in the Baltic capitals.
-Baltic Horizon believes it has established a portfolio of strong retail and office assets with well-known and long-term tenants including local commercial leaders, governmental tenants, nearshoring shared service centres and the Baltic headquarters of leading international companies waivers during the quarantine period complemented by government support measures.
-The office segment of the portfolio, however, has remained strong.
+Baltic Horizon believes it has established a portfolio of strong retail and office assets with well-known and long-term tenants including local commercial leaders, governmental tenants, nearshoring shared service centres and the Baltic headquarters of leading international companies